Frequently Asked Questions.

 How can I book an appointment?

-You can book an appointment easily on this website, or by phone at 604-423-3881.
+You can book an appointment easily on this website, through mindbody online or app, or by phone at 604-423-3881.
 Please be aware that we’ll do our best, but we cannot guarantee we’ll attend to email appointment requests.

 Can I book more than one treatment for a single visit?